Will Summer Sessions courses be delivered face-to-face or via remote instruction?

 Are there online courses available?

-We will continue to offer a number of fully online courses during Summer 2020.
+We will continue to offer a number of fully online courses during Summer 2021.
 These courses have been specifically designed for online delivery in cooperation with campus pedagogical experts, and are vetted by test students before being offered, in order to provide the best possible online learning experience.
-To see fully online courses scheduled to be offered this year, visit our Online Courses page.
+Fully online courses scheduled to be offered this year will be posted on the Summer Sessions website leading up to summer registration in April.
 These courses are also recognizable in GOLD and other systems, because they have a “W” between the subject and number (e.g. PSTAT W 120A instead of PSTAT 120A).

 Will I get a refund if I change my plans?